Braden-Hicklin/CS260/Final/Readme.md

 ## dijkstra.cpp
 Graph Tests:
 inputing 9 vertices --> init 9 vertices
-inputting 0 vertices --> init 0 vertices
+inputting 0 vertices --> init 0 vertices but
-      doesn't allow the rest of the code to function, because the graph cannot be initialized
+      eliminates the functionality of the rest of the code because the graph cannot be initialized

 add_edge Tests:
 adding two of the same edges -->

     g.add_edge(0, 1, 4);
     g.add_edge(1, 2, 8);
-    g.add_edge(1, 2, 4);  -->  0 - 0: 1 - 4: 2 - 8
+    g.add_edge(1, 2, 4);  -->  edges were added as expected, no error

 adding only two components instead of three --> error

 shortest_path Tests:
 shortest path when there are 9 vertices -->

                         distance from source
                         0       0
                         1       4